dylan-lang/opendylan/documentation/hacker-guide/source/build-system.rst

 flexible, they did inspire the introduction of a real scripting language to direct the final stages of compilation in Open Dylan.

-`Jam <http://www.perforce.com/jam/jam.html>`_ is a build tool designed by Christopher Seiwald, founder of `Perforce
+`Jam`_ is a build tool designed by Christopher Seiwald, founder of `Perforce Software`_.
-Software <http://www.perforce.com/>`_.
 It is similar in some ways to ``make``, the traditional Unix build tool.
 However, instead of using only simple declarative rules to define build targets and the dependencies between them, Jam contains a full scripting language,